sandrig/sandrig/README.md

 ### Hi there!
 My name is Andrey Savelev

 I’m a software engineer with 6+ years of extensive experience.
-I specialize in front-end development, but I have little experience writing back-end services in NodeJS (NestJS), Java (Spring Boot), Python (Django, Flask, FastAPI).
+I specialize in front-end development, but I have little experience writing back-end services in NodeJS (NestJS).

 I help companies develop, release and maintain their projects.